CMCE Lightning Elimination Protection units in Airports

 Risk Assessment Risk Assessment

-Quantitative method using risk levels (R1–R4) Similar methodology but calibrated for Australian lightning density Mirrors IEC definitions but with local material
+Quantitative method using risk levels (R1–R4) Similar methodology but calibrated for Australian lightning density Mirrors IEC definitions.

 and materials preferences SPDs and Bonding Fully incorporated with extra emphasis on power systems